LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 1)  Search BotFather on Telegram.
 2)  Type **/start** to get started.
 3)  Type **/newbot** to get a bot.
-4)  Enter your Bot name and unique Username which should end with the bot.
+4)  Enter your Bot name and unique Username, which should end with the bot.
-5)  Then you would get your Bot token.
+5)  Then, you would get your Bot token.

-After generating our token, we will make a python program to create a Telegram bot which will send the Text, Emojis and Stickers similar to the user's input.
+After generating our token, we will make a python program to create a Telegram bot that will send the Text, Emojis, and Stickers similar to the user's input.

 - Importing libraries required.